LLNL/sundials/doc/arkode/examples/source/c_serial.rst

 This program solves the problem with a DIRK method, utilizing a Newton iteration.
-The primary utility in including this example is that since the Newton linear systems are now symmetric, we solve these using the SUNLINSOL_PCG iterative linear solver, through the ARKSPILS linear solver interface.
+The primary utility in including this example is that since the Newton linear systems are now symmetric, we solve these using the SUNLINSOL_PCG iterative linear solver.
 A routine to perform the Jacobian-vector product routine is supplied, in order to provide an example of its use.